vitessio/website/content/en/docs/15.0/user-guides/schema-changes/audit-and-control.md

 The user may cancel a migration, as follows:

-- If the migration hasn't started yet (it is `queued` or `ready`), then it is removed from queue and will not be executed.
+- If the migration hasn't started yet (it is `queued` or `ready`), then it transitions into `cancelled` state and doesn't get executed.
 - If the migration is `running`, then it is forcibly interrupted.
-The migration is expected to transition to `failed` state.
+The migration transitions to `cancelled` state.
 - In all other cases, cancelling a migration has no effect.

 #### Via VTGate/SQL